-He was a deluded dreamer who made wild promises that didn’t come true, such as when he promised the kingdom of God was soon to be established on earth, which never happened.
-He failed to give consistent or comprehensive solutions to life’s conundrums.
+Jesus made big promises that never came true.
+He was judgmental, intolerant, inconsistent, egocentric and ethnocentric.
+He failed to give clever or comprehensive solutions to life’s conundrums.
 Most of his teachings lack the detail to make them meaningful.
-Dogma without reasoning and explanation doesn’t cut the mustard as philosophy.
+Dogma without reasoning and explanation does not cut the mustard as philosophy.

 Good philosophers have open minds and are genuinely interested in others’ opinions.
-They don’t assume or pretend they alone have all the answers.
+They do not assume or pretend they alone have all the answers.
 They care enough about their audience to document their ideas with precision and detail.
-They’re aware that one day their ideas may appear outdated.
+They are aware that one day their ideas may appear outdated.
 Much of what Jesus said was a dictatorial diatribe that failed to do any of this.

 Truly inspiring words in great books, poetry, or speeches have a timeless coherency and consistency to them.
-Jesus’ teachings don’t.
-If they were sent to a publisher who’d never read the Bible, they’d garner a pink slip.
-He’d assume Jesus was a dunce.
+Jesus’ teachings, as a whole, do not.

-Some claim it was the fact Jesus became a man that’s what matters; that his primary purpose was to save the world from sin.
-Saint Paul invented this irrational and profoundly immoral idea, but he’d never heard Jesus’ teachings, a fact that’s obvious on reading his writings.
-The gospels hadn’t been written, so he hadn’t read them.
-This is why Paul, the true founder of Christian theology, didn’t consider Christ a philosopher, yet wrote volumes propounding his own philosophy.
+Some Christians claim it was the fact Jesus became a man that is what matters; that Jesus’ primary purpose was to save the world from its sins.
+Paul invented this idea, and Paul had obviously never heard Jesus’ teachings.
+Paul, the true founder of Christianity did not consider his Christ a philosopher, yet Paul wrote volumes pushing his own philosophy.

-Many people disagree with me.
-Some of them even claim the gospels provide a universal moral code for mankind.
-They have an unjustified devotion for their leather bound tomes, as they haven’t read Jesus’ supposed words objectively.
-I think they too easily accept any of the thousands of books and articles that try to explain, harmonize or “contextualize” Jesus’ sayings.
-All this commentary is heavily manufactured; it resorts to artificial and arbitrary interpretations rather than simply taking what are said to be Jesus’ words at face value.
-There’s no other way to make Jesus sound authoritative and wise, yet I think it’s intellectually dishonest.
+Many Christians too easily accept any of the thousands of books and articles that try to explain, harmonize or “contextualize” Jesus’ sayings.
+All this commentary is heavily manufactured; it resorts to arbitrary interpretations rather than simply taking what are said to be Jesus’ words at face value.

-Can anyone imagine an omniscient God agreeing with Jesus’ flawed, facile dogmas?
-The power and depth of her thinking would be infinite, so she’d hardly be obsessed with the traditions, prejudices, rewards, and punishments of the ancient Jewish and Roman world, because she’d be bigger than that.
+Can anyone imagine an omniscient God agreeing with Jesus?
+The power and depth of her thinking would be infinite, so she would hardly be obsessed with the traditions, prejudices, rewards, and punishments of the ancient Jewish and Roman world, because she would be bigger than that.

-If, hypothetically, Jesus is an omniscient god, he wouldn’t be offended by my honest assessment of his teachings.
-He’d be indifferent to my opinions, and he knows I’m only using the critical faculties he gave me.
-I suggest those who imagine Jesus is god shouldn’t be offended either.
+If, hypothetically, Jesus were an omniscient god, he would not be offended by this honest assessment of the Gospels.
+Jesus would be confident enough to be indifferent to anyone’s opinions, and he would know people were only using the critical faculties he gave them.
+Maybe those who imagine Jesus is God should not be offended either.